hive-r/hive-r.github.io/Shog-oy-finalexam-fluffyfish/README.md

 ## Features

-- Responsive design for desktop and mobile browsers
 - Smooth animations and controls
 - Score tracking and high score saving
 - Easy to customize graphics and sounds